hoytech/lmdbxx/README.md

       // Please don't do stuff like this: std::string_view val(reinterpret_cast<char*>(&myObject), sizeof(myObject));

+* `lmdb::dbi` instances can now be constructed uninitialized.
+Attempting to use them in this state will result in an error.
+You should initialize them with a move or move-assignment before using them, for example:

+      lmdb::dbi mydb;

+      // mydb is uninitialized, don't use it!

+      {
+          auto txn = lmdb::txn::begin(env);
+          mydb = lmdb::dbi::open(txn, "mydb", MDB_CREATE);
+          txn.commit();
+      }

+      // now mydb is safe to use

 * Converted documentation to markdown.

 * Added a section to the docs describing the [cursor double-free issue](#cursor-double-free-issue).